 Cough accounts for the majority of visits to a pediatrician.
 When children become sick and are coughing, their sleep, school performance and ability to play is disrupted, so many parents understandably want the cough to stop.
 However, cough is part of the healing process during a viral illness, and letting the cough run its course with supportive treatment and observation is usually the best recipe for a quick recovery.

 DR. LARISSA NEGRON is a board-certified pediatrician practicing at Windermere Pediatrics.
 Her special areas of interest include infectious diseases, nutrition and newborn medicine.
-She and her husband enjoy spending time with their son (age 8) and daughters (ages 4 and 2).
+She and her husband enjoy spending time with their son and daughters.